libp2p.pubsub package

 topic_id – topic_id to subscribe to

-subscribed_topics_receive: Dict[str, TrioSubscriptionAPI]
+subscribed_topics_receive: dict[str, TrioSubscriptionAPI]

-subscribed_topics_send: Dict[str, trio.MemorySendChannel[rpc_pb2.Message]]
+subscribed_topics_send: dict[str, trio.MemorySendChannel[rpc_pb2.Message]]

 property topic_ids: KeysView[str]

-topic_validators: Dict[str, TopicValidator]
+topic_validators: dict[str, TopicValidator]

 async unsubscribe(topic_id: str) None